rm511130/Tanzu-Workshop-TKGI/README.md

 **Let's recap:**
 - You built and executed a couple of Docker Images on your Ubuntu VM using essentially the same files you had during Lab-2.
-- Using the various commands on your Ubuntu VM and on a Docker container you were able to see that many layers (and software versions) were assembled together on your behalf as a result of the `docker build` commands.
+- Using various commands on your Ubuntu VM and in a Docker container, you were able to see that many layers (and software versions) were assembled together on your behalf as a result of the `docker build` commands.
 - Now that you have a working, local container image of your `fact` and `petclinic` programs, as a developer, you should feel reassured that your Apps have a good chance of working in their containerized image format, when pushed to a server.
 This is one of the main reasons for the success of Container Images among developers.

 Congratulations, you have completed LAB-3.